bttcprotocol/launch/README.md

 ### Usage

-Please read this Bttc testnet install guide:
+Please read this Bttc testnet installation guide,files listed in this repo will be use in this installation guide:

 [url of bttc  testnet  node installation guide]